 In May 2013, CYCA, CAEE and other initiative partners held a Natural Resources Career Fair for 9th through 12th graders at West Generation High School in Denver.
 Unlike traditional Career Fairs, the Natural Resources Career Fair featured six highly interactive stations through which students rotated.
 Seventy-six students attended the Fair with 94.6% reporting that they better understood opportunities in natural resource careers and 32.3% stating that they would consider pursuing a career natural resources after the Fair.

 In March 2014, CYCA and CAEE, with the help of the Career Guide Subcommittee, finished a 194-page "How-To Guide for Pursuing a Career in Natural Resources."
 The Guide is aimed at recent graduates and entry-level candidates and focuses specifically on natural resource careers at all levels of government.
 Job seekers can find tips on where and how to search for jobs, advice on being a successful candidate and step-by-step instructions on how to apply through USAJOBS and other government systems.
+The Guide has been updated several times, most recently in March 2018.
 DOWNLOAD THE GUIDE HERE.

 Related Programs and Organizations